apigee-127/volos-connectors/volos-ldap/README.md

 ### Optional: Encrypting the connection profile with Apigee Vault

-The ``avault`` module provides local, double-key encrypted storage of sensetive information such as credentials and system endpoints.
+The ``avault`` module provides local, double-key encrypted storage of sensitive information such as credentials and system endpoints.
 This provides an option to store these kinds of data in a format other than `text/plain`.

 In order to insert a value into the vault a command-line tool is provided called `vaultcli`.
 This tool comes with the `avault` module.
 Here's an example: